 Aberdeen Art Gallery

-British Art Show 9 opens at Aberdeen Art Gallery on 10.7.21 and continues until 10.10.21.
+British Art Show 9 is open at Aberdeen Art Gallery until 10.10.21.
 We’re excited to be presenting this major exhibition of contemporary art from the UK in Aberdeen for the first time.
-Some of our gallery spaces are closed as we get ready to show recent work by 33 artists – these are Galleries 2, 3, 4, 15, 16, & 17.
-There will also be changes in the Sculpture Court.
 Find out more about BAS9 and the Aberdeen exhibition at www.britishartshow9.co.uk

 We are immensely proud to have been announced as a winner of Art Fund Museum of the Year 2020, the most prestigious museum prize in the world.